 According to [38], with a quality standard value for ports, marine tourism, and biota of 0.05 ppm, 0.005 ppm, and 0.008 ppm, the concentration of Pb in the coastal waters is still safe and not yet dangerous.
 This is because the concentration has a value of <0.001 ppm, but this condition must be continuously maintained to exceed safe limits and prevent sub-lethal and lethal impacts on fish and shellfish.
-The Pb content of the water is also low compared to the results of a research conducted by [39] regarding the content of heavy metal Pb in Lekok Waters.
+The Pb content of the water is also low compared to the results of research conducted by [39] regarding the content of heavy metal Pb in Lekok Waters.
 Therefore, the Pb content is also quite high due to ship activities from the nearest port, the process of washing and maintaining fishing boats, and fuel oil falling into the waters.
 The research conducted by [40], showed that the concentration of Pb in the coastal waters of Kupa Kupa Village, South Tobelo District, ranged from 0.50-0.78 ppm.
 This concentration passed the quality standard for seawater, which had a higher lead content than the results of this research.
 High metal concentrations are associated with sediments that have small grain sizes to bind metals in sediments properly.
 The coastal waters of Mandalle, Pangkep Regency, have not been contaminated with Pb, which will be very dangerous for marine biota and have an impact on human health [33]; [41]); [42].
 The low levels of Pb metal in seawater at the three stations were because most of the sea ions were adsorbed by the high suspended solids.
-Since the water conditions prevented the metal levels from being detected by [34], total suspended solids played a role in absorbing dissolved metals, which were precipitated (sinking processes) to the bottom of the waters [43].
+Since the water conditions prevented the metal levels from being detected [34], total suspended solids played a role in absorbing dissolved metals, which were precipitated (sinking processes) to the bottom of the waters [43].

 3.2 Water Quality Analysis